elixir-lang/elixir/lib/elixir/pages/anti-patterns/design-anti-patterns.md

 This anti-pattern may also happen in our own data structures.
 For example, we may define a `User` struct with two boolean fields, `:editor` and `:admin`, while a single field named `:role` may be preferred.

 Finally, it is worth noting that using atoms may be preferred even when we have a single boolean argument/option.
-For example, imagine an invoice may be set as approved/unapproved.
+For example, consider an invoice which may be set as approved/unapproved.
 One option is to provide a function that expects a boolean:

 ```elixir
 MyApp.update(invoice, approved: true)